datastaxdevs/workshop-nosqlbench/README.md

 **main** phase, which mimics the kind of load the database would be subject to when operating normally.

+> For most workloads, a three-phase structure is the most reasonable choice: first
+> the schema is set up, then an amount of data is poured in, and finally
+> the target system is subject to a mixture of reads and writes.
+The third
+> and last phase (_main_) usually generates contention on the server, which is
+> the very situation we usually want to put to test.

 Now re-launch the above dry run (you may find it convenient to copy the few last lines of the output to a temporary file in the Gitpod editor for an easier comparison):